INSIGHT: the capacity to gain an accurate and deep understanding of someone or something.

 Welcome to Noted where we provide insight into the Perth arts scene by documenting, critiquing and championing the arts and its practitioners.

 Check out the Gig Guide for a comprehensive monthly overview and stay tuned for Celebrity Soft Spot profiles, arts news and reviews from Perth’s best arts critics.
 The Kidzarts page is proving very popular and we are proud to represent the book Women of Note here.
 The archives contain blogging from the last seven years, a tremendous resource of reviews, news and features.

-If you have concert publicity or information you would like to share with Perth music lovers please send to rosalindappleby(at)gmail.com
+The blog attracts a loyal readership.
+If you have a story or advertising you would like to share with Perth arts lovers please send to rosalindappleby(at)gmail.com.

 Rosalind Appleby is an arts journalist, author and speaker.
 In 2012 she founded Noted to cover the Perth arts scene.
 She is the WA correspondent for Limelight magazine, Australian Book Review and Opera magazine (London) and was music critic at The West Australian for 16 years.
 Rosalind Appleby provides author talks, musical soirees, pre-concert talks, content writing and school seminars.
 Twitter: @RosalindAppleby Facebook: @RosalindApplebyMusicJournalist